dms-vep/CHIKV-181-25-E-DMS/intrahost/data/passaging/README.md

 ## Papers

 - [This paper](https://www.nature.com/articles/s41598-018-34561-x) passages a Vero-adapted [strain](https://www.ncbi.nlm.nih.gov/nuccore) in various mosquito cell types.
+I collected all of the mutations from the paper and converted the amino acid numbering to match our DMS data.
+That table is [here](passaging_mutations.csv).